soysilver/soysilvery/_projects/5musictherapyapplication.md

 - UI design: An elderly patient-friendly interface with accessibility in mind
 - Feature: Provide rhythm cues, record response rate

-This was the first project I participated in shortly after joining as a research intern in my junior year.
+This was the first project I participated in shortly after joining as a research intern in my junior year in 2022.
 I was involved as a research developer.